Guide

 The key distinction between retire and return and partial retirement is that with retire and return, the member must leave NHS employment, take their pension and be re-employed on a new contract of employment at a later date.
 With partial retirement, the member can take their pension without leaving their job or taking a break in service and so their existing contract of employment continues to be in place.

-Another important difference is that members who retire and return must take all their benefits from the 1995 Section at once, whereas partial retirement provides additional flexibility for members to take some or all of their pension in one or two payments.
+Another important difference is that members who retire and return must take all their benefits from the 1995 Section at once, whereas partial retirement provides additional flexibility for members to take some or all of their pension in one or two payments before they fully retire.

 As partial retirement provides a more seamless approach, it is expected that going forward, partial retirement may be more attractive for staff who already know they plan to continue working after taking their pension.

 After the introduction of partial retirement, retire and return may still be used where a member retires and then decides sometime later that they wish to return to work in the NHS.
-Retire and return will continue to be a useful tool for employers to attract and welcome back retired staff to the NHS workforce workplace to fill gaps in capacity and help deliver high-quality patient care.
+It will also provide an alternative option for members to access their pension benefits if they do not wish to reduce their pensionable pay by 10 per cent, required as part of partial retirement.
+Retire and return will continue to be a useful tool for employers to attract and welcome back retired staff to the NHS workforce to fill gaps in capacity and help deliver high-quality patient care.

 • Yes.
-Under the NHS Pension Scheme regulations, members must take a 24-hour break before returning to employment in order to take their pension from the 1995 section.
+Under the NHS Pension Scheme regulations, members must take a 24-hour break before returning to employment to take their pension from the 1995 Section.

 • No. There is no requirement to ensure an employee takes a longer break in service to achieve a break in continuous service.
 Where employers are using retire and return as a tool to retain valuable and experienced staff and boost capacity, insisting on a longer break in service may be unnecessary and could deter the individual from returning to work in the NHS.